 From speaking to staff at the setting, including senior staff, we were told that very few patients attending their clinic had additional needs.
-Whilst the clinic did not have access to a translation line, patients were encouraged to bring an interpreter with them.
+Whilst the clinic did not have access to a translation line, staff used Google translate or equivalent.
+We were told that they avoid using family members to translate due to safeguarding issues.

 The staff we spoke with were both happy working at the clinic and they believed that the care given was timely and that care to patients was provided in a safe environment with access to clinical policies and procedures.